iLoveDataJjia/mathdl/README.md

-# MathDL - A mathematical understanding of deep learning
+# MathDL - A deep mathematical understanding of DNNs

 ![](docs/mathdl-front-img.jpg)

-🤓📐 An explanation of deep learning in a complete mathematical approach.
+🤓📐 An explanation of dense neural networks in a complete mathematical approach.
 The purpose of this project is using the open source software `Libre Office` to do a theoretical explanation with - definitions, propositions, theorems and proofs.

 # Want to edit the document yourself ?